 - Make a difference in the lives of children

-- Competitive salary and excellent benefits package including, phone, tablet and salary packaging
+- Attractive salary and excellent benefits including, phone, tablet and salary packaging

-- Hobart location – Full time 12 month contract
+- Full time Hobart based 12 month contract available

 The Australian Childhood Foundation has a strong reputation for delivery of clinical services, professional training and secondary consultation programs built upon up to date and evidence and based upon theoretical frameworks including the neurobiology of trauma, attachment and relational theories and child development.
 This theoretical framework provides the foundation upon which all elements of care and intervention are provided by the therapeutic care programs.

 We currently have a full time Therapeutic Specialist role available in our Hobart office providing therapeutic services including family violence counselling for an initial 12 month period.

 The aim of our therapeutic service is to collaborate with CSS, out of home care providers and carers in the creation of holistic, dependable, and predictable therapeutic environments for children and young people who have experienced abuse and trauma in their lives within which they can recover from the bio-psycho-social-cultural effects of their experiences.
 ACF views that interventions are most successful when carers, support networks and professionals enact collaborative and intersecting functions that can achieve protective, reparative and restorative objectives for children and young people.

 About the role:

 We are seeking a passionate and energetic Therapeutic Specialist who will act as a specialist therapeutic consultant and practitioner within the program and for other children/young people referred to ACF.
 You will provide specialized training about trauma and therapeutic care to professionals, staff, carers, volunteer support people, as well as working directly with children and young people where appropriate.
 You will have a key leadership role with regards to the development and implementation of appropriate therapeutic support for children, young people, carers and families.